Leon, Nicaragua is one of my favourite places!

 After some dinner and marshmallow roasting, it’s time to sleep.

-You arise at 5 am to catch the sunrise and again it's a memorable experience, unlike anything you will ever see before with the various volcanoes peaking up in front of you.
+You will wake up at around 5:00am to catch the sunrise and again it's a memorable experience, unlike anything you will have seen before with the various volcanoes peaking up in front of you.

-You will probably smell a lot of sulphur too (which smells like eggs), since it’s active.
+You'll probably smell a lot of sulfur too (which smells like eggs), since it’s active.

 It’s also important to do this hike with a guide, since it's a pretty active volcano.
 They monitor it and will know if it’s going to start spurting rocks out or not (oh yeah, she does that instead of lava!)

-If you're looking to add this experience to your itinerary then take a look at this fantastic Telica sunset tour!
-It includes your entrance fees, transport to and from the volcano, and a guide.
+If you're looking to add this experience to your itinerary then take a look at this fantastic Telica Sunset Tour!
+It includes your entrance fees, transport to and from the volcano, as well as your own knowledgeable guide.

-I’ve included this below too in the party section, but it deserves it’s own place on the list of things to do in Leon.
-This restaurant/bar offers a viewpoint and a great sunset spot.
+I’ve included this below too in the party section, but it deserves its own place on this list of things to do in León.

-The food is cheap and delicious, I had a burger and a sharing platter.
+The food is also cheap and delicious, where I had a burger and a sharing platter.
 The cocktail, wine and beer are all budget-friendly too and great!

-They play loud music and it’s always busy (which is a good sign!)
-It’s open late too, which is rare for some restaurants in the area.
+They play loud music and it’s always busy (which is a good sign!).
+It’s open later than usual too, which is rare for some restaurants in the area.

 It’s a great place to go with friends for a few drinks, or with your partner for a sunset dinner and to play some cards.

-There are various spots up and down the coast that have lots of great restaurants, places to relax, and places to surf if you wish!
+There are various spots up and down the Nicaraguan Pacific that have lots of great restaurants, places to relax, and places to surf if you wish!

-Lots of tour companies also offer day trips and shuttles to and from the beach, but the chicken buses are also a decent and cheap (safe too- at least for me) way to get around.
+Lots of tour companies offer day trips and shuttles to and from the beach, but the chicken buses are also decent (safe too - at least for me) and a cheap way to get around.

 The closest beaches to the city include Las Peñitas and Poneloya; both of them are beautiful and offer the perfect opportunity for some down time.